sookyp/honeyd-python/README.md

 * -a, --address : Claim addresses matching the IP range
 * -o, --os-fingerprint : Set nmap-os-db file location
 * -m, --mac-prefix : Set nmap-mac-prefixes file location

+Example usage of Honeyd-python for the given sample configuration:
+* with active traffic interception:
+``# sudo python2.7 honeyd.py -i enp0s3 -a 10.66.0.0/16``
+* without active interception traffic has to be routed to the honeypot:
+``# sudo python2.7 honeyd.py -i enp0s3``

 ### LICENSE
 ---